Charles Eames’ 670 Lounge Chair

 |Seat height||43 cm|

-The development of the Eames Lounge Chair
+The Development of the Eames Lounge Chair

-How making of the Eames Lounge Chair
+The Making of the Eames Lounge Chair

-Another of the Eames chairs crafted from moulded plywood is the LCW chair and it has become so popular because of its flowing organic form.
-The Lounge Chair incorporates this same technique and it was so well-received that their chair was called “the chair of the century” by architecture critic Esther McCoy.
-The 670 Lounge Chair incorporates the moulded plywood technique which forms neatly around the soft padding used on the seat.
-This enhances the sophistication of the furniture and the curved formatting of the wood was something that had never been seen when it was first released in 1940.
-Since the launch of the original, the production of Lounge Chair replicas has increased but the quality has remained at the same high-level.
+One cannot mention the 670 Lounge Chair without mentioning its predecessor, the LCW chair from moulded plywood.
+The success and popularity attributed to the LCW are often explained by its flowing and organic form.
+The Lounge Chair incorporates the same technique and it was so well-received that the chair was called “the chair of the century” by architecture critic Esther McCoy.
+The 670 Lounge Chair incorporates the moulded plywood technique which wraps neatly around the soft padding used on the seat.
+This enhances the sophisticated look of the furniture and the curved formatting of the wood was something that had never been seen before, at the time it was first released in 1940.
+Since the launch of the original, the production of the Lounge Chair replicas has increased, but the quality has remained at the same high level.
 The ingenious moulded plywood shell, engineered by Eames, has ensured a level of reliability and sustainability.
-The Eameses were constantly looking to use single pieces of material to create their furniture and this moulded plywood technique fulfilled this design goal.
+The Eames couple was constantly looking to use single pieces of material to create their furniture and this moulded plywood technique fulfilled this design goal.

 The Lounge Chair’s Popularity Surge